ridhamcg/workflow_test/.github/pull_request_template.md

 ## Description
-Provide a brief description of the changes.
+[Provide a brief description of the changes in this PR]

+## Checklist
+- [ ] Did any changes in API?
+- [ ] Have you attached screenshots?

 ## Screenshots
-Attach screenshots or other visual aids (mandatory).

-## Checklist
-- [ ] I have attached the required screenshots.
-- [ ] My changes follow the coding guidelines of the project.
+[If applicable, add screenshots of your changes]